front cover of All about Skin

 J. Paul Getty Trust, The, 1996

-The first comprehensive collection of texts on the conservation of art and architecture to be published in the English language.
-The book consists of forty-six texts, some never before in English and many originally published only in obscure or foreign journals.
+This volume is the first comprehensive collection of texts on the conservation of art and architecture to be published in the English language.
+Designed for students of art history as well as conservation, the book consists of forty-six texts, some never before translated into English and many originally published only in obscure or foreign journals.

 [more]